Consumer and Worker Protection311

 DCWP will not ask about workers’ immigration status and does not share worker information with any governmental entities that enforce immigration law.

-If an app offers or makes deliveries from restaurants, then workers are protected by the Laws when they deliver items from other types of businesses, too.
+If an app offers or makes deliveries from restaurants, then all workers for that app are protected by the additional protections for restaurant app workers, even when they deliver items from other types of businesses.

 Example:

-Rita usually makes food deliveries to consumers through Delivery Service A. However, she occasionally receives trip offers to pick up and deliver household items from a convenience store through Delivery Service A. Which delivery orders are covered by the Laws?
+Rita usually makes deliveries to customers through DoorDash, a restaurant delivery app.
+However, she occasionally receives trip offers to pick up and deliver household items through DoorDash.
+Which delivery orders by the additional protections for restaurant app workers?

 5. Are workers who work in New York City but live outside of New York City covered by the Laws?